 - You are an employee of the federal government

 - You work for an organization with fewer than six employees or that has 80% of its workforce covered by federal law

 Note that this is not an exhaustive list.
 There are numerous other exemptions to overtime requirements in West Virginia.
 However, in most cases, standard employees are entitled to time-and-a-half pay for all hours worked beyond 40 hours in a single workweek.

 If you believe your employer failed to pay you overtime to which you were entitled, you could have grounds for legal action.
 It may be possible to bring a claim or lawsuit against your employer and seek fair compensation, including backpay and reimbursement for other damages.

 How Our Team Can Help

 Regardless of the particular nature of your wage and hour claim, we at Warner Law Offices, PLLC are ready to effectively represent you.
-As seasoned West Virginia hour and wage attorneys, we provide skilled representation on behalf of our clients, both at the negotiating table and in the courtroom.
+As seasoned Charleston hour and wage lawyers, we provide skilled representation on behalf of our clients, both at the negotiating table and in the courtroom.
 We strive to be the aggressive advocates our clients need and are armed with the skill, resources, and experience required to produce results.